Opening The Salon

 I looked at doing hair as a way to pay for college.
 At some point in my youth I decided that earning a degree was the only way to escape the cycle of debt I’d grown up in.

 By the time I graduated with a Bachelor’s Degree in elementary education from the University of Nevada- Las Vegas, I had been doing hair professionally for five years.
 With my focus on school, I had managed to build up a steady clientele without even realizing it.
 During my final semester of college, which for an education major is student teaching, doing hair was my reprieve from teaching.
-That’s when it became apparent to me that I belonged in the salon not the classroom.
+That’s when it became apparent that I belonged in the salon not the classroom.

 Transitioning Career Paths